Suundumused/Windows-Joystick-Receiver/README.md

 The mobile being connected to the 5G network is highly recommended.:

 - **Desktop and mobile must be on the same network.**
-- **Enter the IP that is appearing in the terminal on the mobile.**
+- **Enter the IP that is appearing in the Windows terminal on the mobile.**
 - **You can change the server's IP and port by editing and opening the .bat file inside the program's folder.**

 ## Getting Started